zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

         Only one fixture can be defined per test scenario and the fixture name has to be unique across all tests in the test suite.

+    ztest_suite_repeat: <int> (default 1)
+        This parameter specifies the number of times the entire test suite should be repeated.

+    ztest_test_repeat: <int> (default 1)
+        This parameter specifies the number of times each individual test within the test suite should be repeated.

+    ztest_test_shuffle: <True|False> (default False)
+        This parameter indicates whether the order of the tests within the test suite should be shuffled.
+When set to ``true``, the tests will be executed in a random order.

     The following is an example yaml file with robot harness_config options.